fkh/Public-Experience-Network/README.md

 ---------------------
 There is no perfectly engaged citizen.
 No individual who participates in every single local meeting, responds to all calls for comment or draft proposals, attends each Council hearing, votes in every election.
 But most people are smart about something: riders of a specific bus line on how that impacts their commute, youth and their parents around a park.

-Public Experience Network taps into the latent and under-used experience of citizens, and makes it accessible for governments.
+Public Experience Network taps into the latent and under-used experience of citizens, and makes it accessible for city government.

 Who uses it?
 ---------------------